Pink-bellied imperial pigeon

+It is illegal to hunt, capture or possess these birds under Philippine Law RA 9147.

-Description
+Description and taxonomy

 Ebird describes this as "A large pigeon of foothill and lower montane forest canopy with a white head, a dark bluish-gray chest and upper back, green wings, a whitish belly with a pink tinge, and rufous under the base of the tail.
 Note the large red eye-ring.
 Somewhat similar to Mindoro imperial pigeon, but the pink-bellied has a dark neck and chest.
-Song is a deep, booming, upslurred “doo-dup! doo-dup!”which can be heard from a distance."
+Song is a deep, booming, upslurred "doo-dup! doo-dup!"which can be heard from a distance."
 It is believed that these birds are strong fliers and are capable of flying inter island.